Children of the Arbat: The novel

-The story is mainly told that of the fictional Sasha Pankratov, a sincere and loyal Komsomol member who is exiled as a result of party intrigues.
-Rybakov too was exiled in the early 1930s.
+The story is mainly told through fictional protagonist Sasha Pankratov, a sincere and loyal Komsomol member who is exiled as a result of party intrigues.
+Rybakov was exiled in the early 1930s.
 Hysteria grows as simple mistakes and humor are seen as examples of sabotage or acts of wreckers.
 (The Joke by Milan Kundera deals with similar topics).
 The book exposes how, despite the honest intentions of Pankratov and older Bolsheviks like Kirov, Stalinism is destroying all their hopes.

 The novel is also notable for its portrayal of Joseph Stalin as a scheming and paranoid figure.

-The book, which was written between 1966 and 1983, was suppressed until the Perestroika era (published for the first time as a feuilleton in 1987).
-It was a great publishing sensation of that era owing to its criticism of the Soviet system, its portrayal of Stalin and harsh in its cynical view of those who turned the Soviet Union into a "Great Power".
+The book, which was written between 1966 and 1983, was suppressed until the Perestroika era, published for the first time as a feuilleton in 1987.
+It was a great publishing sensation of that era, owing to its criticism of the Soviet system, its portrayal of Stalin and harsh in its cynical view of those who turned the Soviet Union into a "Great Power".